m-capone1/auto_verify_quiz/README.md

 ## API Endpoints

-This section will describe the curernt available endpoints:
+This section will describe the current available endpoints:

-###Vehicles
+### Vehicles

 1. Get all vehicles